MR Angiography (MRA)

-Unlike CT angiography, MR angiography is not able to see and capture images of calcium deposits.
+Unlike CT angiography, MRA is not able to see and capture images of calcium deposits within the blood vessels.

-The clarity of MR angiography images of some arteries does not match those obtained with conventional catheter-based angiography.
+The clarity of MRA images of some arteries does not match those obtained with conventional catheter-based angiography.
 MRA evaluation of small vessels, in particular, may be difficult.
-Sometimes it may be difficult to create separate images of arteries and veins with MR angiography.
+Sometimes it may be difficult to create separate images of arteries and veins with MRA.

-Individuals who have difficulty remaining still or lying on their backs may have MR angiography images that are of poor quality.
-Some tests require patients to hold their breath for 15 to 25 seconds at a time in order to get good MR angiography pictures.
-Any type of motion, such as patient movement or breathing motion, can significantly decrease the image quality and potentially limit diagnosis.
+Individuals who have difficulty remaining still or lying on their back may have MRA images that are of poor quality.
+Some tests involve monitoring the heart beat or require patients to hold their breath for 15 to 25 seconds at a time in order to get high quality MRA pictures.
+Any type of motion, such as patient movement, breathing motion, or other involuntary movements can significantly decrease the image quality and potentially limit diagnosis.

 A person who is very large may not fit into the opening of certain types of MRI machines.

 The presence of an implant or other metallic object sometimes makes it difficult to obtain clear images.
 Patient movement can have the same effect.